charmoniumQ/wf-reg-test/docs/icse_nier.md

 - **RQ5: attempt automatic repair**: Once we know what kinds of failure are possible, we can also investigate automatic repair.
 Our dataset will contain the output logs for each failure.
-Therefore, we can apply similar techniques to Shipwright [@henkel_shipwright_2021], such as using a language model to categorize a large number of failures into a small number of clusters.
+Therefore, we can apply similar techniques to Shipwright [@henkel_shipwright_2021], such as using a language model to categorize many failures into a few clusters.

 <!--
 Note that a failure could indicate collapse, or it could indicate that the experiment never worked in the first place, possibly due to incomplete metadata.